Originally published on 24th January 2017 Last updated on 20th March 2019

 I’ve had days where I got up at 9am, had breakfast, watched some TV, did some things, then come 12pm, couldn’t remember what I’d done all day.

 Thanks to thyroid brain fog, I’ve tried getting in to a neighbour’s house with my front door key and I’ve put laundry in the bin instead of the washing machine.
-I’ve learnt to laugh about some of it, but it’s still scary.
+I’ve learned to laugh about some of it, but it’s still scary.

 Brain fog can cause us to have slow reactions, speak slower and muddle up words.
 Confusion is common.